Serialization

 In this case you have two options:

-- Inherit from
+- (Recommended) Inherit from

-serialize_order
+The serialize_order function

-function.
-This function serializes and deserializes all data members belonging to the class using a special SST_SER
+Many classes can be made serializable by adding a serialize_order function.
+This function serializes and deserializes all data members belonging to the class using a special SST_SER macro.
+The macro accepts data of many types including:

 - All POD types (